Arriving in Fiji: Airport Customs, Biosecurity & Arrival Process© FijiPocketGuide.com

 • Equipment used with animals, fish or plants

-• Soil, rock, earth and any used outdoors equipment like camping gear, sports shoes, etc.
+• Soil, rock, earth and any used outdoor equipment like camping gear, sports shoes, etc.

 • Any items used in a farm, forest or a place with farm animals, abattoirs or packing premises